Cortex-Command-Center/Cortex-Command-Community-Continuation-Data/README.md

 # Cortex Command Community Continuation
 This is where you can find the community's plans for Cortex Command's future.
 There'll be rebalancing, new weapons and units, and much more.

-Stay up to date in our [Discord channel](https://discord.gg/XAExEhBshH).
+We are currently a little bit de-platformed.
+We're working on changing that.
+You can reach us best, probably, on [Communities](https://communities.win/c/CortexCommand).

 ***